 Last time I checked I knew hundreds of women who put a lot of effort into their looks yet still were compassionate, thoughtful, generous women–not the definition of a narcissist at all.

-A narcissist is someone who puts themselves before someone else; directing the conversation back to themselves, lacking the ability to empathize with someone else–lacking respect for how other people feel.
+A narcissist is someone who puts themselves before someone else.
+They direct the conversation back to themselves.
+And lack the ability to empathize with someone else.

 Calling someone a narcissist for taking a selfie is both offensive and disrespectful.
 It’s also an ignorant use of a term for a real mental disorder.

 Why disparage someone for doing something that they enjoy and that makes them feel good?